""A sort of quirky '80s throwback feel—by which, of course, we mean 1880's.

 “Unique and beautiful…unforgettable.” - Phil Collins (Austin, TX)

-Son of Town Hall springboards from the story of the aforementioned two finding themselves side by side aboard a junk raft (“The Son of Town Hall”) crossing the mighty Atlantic in search of new lands, new inspiration and to recover squandered fortune.
-It’s as if the two sailed their ship back a century or so, though neither Berkeley, nor Parker openly acknowledge the anachronistic quality in their songs or presentation.
+Son of Town Hall was born when the two found themselves side by side aboard a junk raft (“The Son of Town Hall”) crossing the mighty Atlantic in search of new lands, new inspiration, and to recover squandered fortune.
+The two have sailed their ship back a century or so, and their song and story cycle follows the pair across the open waters and from town to town as they travel the frontier bouncing primarily from one failed endeavor to another.
+Though they fall for temptation and countless false promises, their belief in humanity and each other never flags.

-They do, however, recognize how special their sound is.
-“Perhaps it was the solitude out there,” Parker explains when we caught up with the bearded duo off the coast of Maine, “or maybe it was the strong gratitude you feel when you finally encounter another vessel.
-Or maybe it was all the raw coffee beans and cheap rum we consumed... well whatever it was, we learned to sing out there.
+Their struggles have only strengthened their harmony, a blend that would have made Simon and Garfunkel take to drink and push off to sea as well, had that duo been fortunate enough to hear Son of Town Hall sing.
+“Perhaps it was the solitude out there,” Parker explains when we caught up with the bearded duo off the coast of Maine, “or maybe it was the strong gratitude you feel for your companion as you make it through your first (or twelfth) near-death experience.
+Or maybe it was all the cheap rum we consumed... well whatever it was, we learned to sing out there.
 More importantly, we learned to sing together.”
-And sing together they do, harmonies that haven’t been heard, perhaps, since the Louvin Brothers.

 Well, as anyone at one of Son of Town Hall’s packed shows across America or Europe can attest, their sound has translated just fine.
-Audiences consistently leave a show muttering that they’ve never quite experienced something like it.
-And if the early indications prove true, the two will soon need to build a bigger boat, for everyone who floats near them wants to jump aboard.
+Audiences consistently leave a show swaying like they’ve been to sea themselves and muttering that they’ve never quite experienced something like it.
+If the early indications prove true, the two will soon need to build a bigger boat, for eveyone who floats near them wants to jump aboard.